Rainymood/rainymood.github.io/_posts/2025-01-08-pregnant-problems.md

 ---
 <!-- ctrl + alt + v -->

-My best friend is pregnant right now and I realized that being pregnant is a problem (sort of) that has a very specific time frame.
+Experiencing pregnancy up close is so much different than experiencing it second hand.
+What it also made me realize is that being pregnant is a problem (sort of) that has a very specific time frame.

 And just like that, I realized that actually **all human problems are timely**.

 ### death

-Most of humankind’s problems are man made, without humans, no problems.
-So imagine we take a "normal" (meaning standard) human that lives from age 0 to age 100m, then it is exactly in this time span that this person has problems.
-Let’s put it on a timeline like so:
+Most of humankind's problems are man-made--without humans, there would be no problems.
+Now, imagine we take a "typical" human who lives from birth to the age of 100.
+All the problems they experience exist exclusively within this specific tiem span.
+Let's put it on a timeline like so:

 ![](/../assets/2025-01-08-pregnant-problems/2025-01-08-13-47-27.png){: .align-center}

 ### taxes

 Now.
 There are two things certain in life: death and taxes.
 For illustrative purposes I’ll remove the death and focus on the taxes.
-Imagine a human starts paying taxes at 18 and stops paying taxes until he dies at age 100, that would look something like this:
+Imagine a human starts paying taxes at 18 and stops paying taxes when he dies at age 100, that would look something like this:

 ![](/../assets/2025-01-08-pregnant-problems/2025-01-08-13-47-52.png){: .align-center}